alcarithemad/pyndata/README.md

 pyndata - concise struct packing
 ====

 Pyndata is a library for dealing with structured binary data in Python.
-It's vaguely inspired by the bindata library in Ruby.
+It's vaguely inspired by the [bindata gem for Ruby](https://github.com/dmendel/bindata).

 Features
 =====